The EMBA Class of 2016 organised a variety show to raise money for BEGIN, a charity founded by one of their fellow students.

 - Professor Simon Learmount donated the funds he won off our cohort during a Management Praxis lesson.

-More than 100 EMBAs from the two cohorts attended the show, which was held in the basement of Pembroke College one Saturday evening after a 2016/2017 EMBA mixer at Judge.
-Organized by busy EMBAs with no budget, the One More Girl fundraiser was a testament to what a group of like-minded individuals can pull off with a bit of inspiration.
+More than 100 EMBAs from the two cohorts attended the show, which was held in the basement of Pembroke College one Saturday evening after a 2016/2017 EMBA mixer at Cambridge Judge.
+Organised by busy EMBAs with no budget, the One More Girl fundraiser was a testament to what a group of like-minded individuals can pull off with a bit of inspiration.
 No one was in charge but the show almost fell into place organically as people volunteered to support BEGIN.

 Some contributions were made in advance of the event but the goal was to reach $6,000 that night.
 During the evening, an anonymous 2016 EMBA pledged to fund a second girl’s college education if we met our goal, but swore us to secrecy.
 Having started with a goal of raising $6,000 to send one more girl to college, we ultimately raised enough to send two girls to college.
 After fielding 88 qualified applicants, BEGIN has selected the recipients of the $13,441 raised by the EMBAs.